apigeek3000/apigee-networking-101/README.md

   * `terraform init`
   * `terraform plan`
   * `terraform apply -auto-approve`
-4. Wait ~35-40 minutes for the script to complete and then move to the next section.
+4. Wait ~35-40 minutes for the script to complete.
+You'll see a message similar to "Apply complete!" and then move to the next section.

 ## Deploy Apigee components